 1501 William C. Lee Rd (inside Gate 1)

 Resources are available to help you understand and manage your finances, including one-on-one financial counseling to assist you and your family with financial readiness.
 Services are designed to focus on money management issues throughout your active-duty lifecycle and into retirement.
 Financial readiness educational opportunities range from basic planning to long-term investing.
 Check out the information below to see what’s available at your installation.

-Consumer Affairs Office -- The Consumer Affairs Office (CAO) 270-798-5518 serves as a consumer advocate for Soldiers and their Families.
-CAO serves as a mediator between Soldiers and business establishments.
-CAO is a one-stop service for Soldiers and their Families to save money.
+Consumer Affairs Office – Serves as a consumer advocate for Soldiers and their families.
+It is a one-stop service to save money.
 We maintain a library of consumer materials and can assist you in making wise decisions with large purchases and contract reviews.
-Our office will review contracts prior to signing, assist with price comparison and financing information, discuss warranties, and provide the client with negotiating power to make a purchase.
-Carfax ,a report that provides a complete history on used vehicles, is available free of charge to soldiers purchasing used vehicles.
+Our office will mediate consumer complaints, review contracts prior to signing, assist with price comparison and financing information, discuss warranties and provide the client with negotiating power to make a purchase.
+Carfax, a report that provides a complete history on used vehicles, is available "free of charge" when purchasing used vehicles.

 Where the Money Might Go When You PCS: